-Women of Uganda Network (WOUGNET):19 This organization partners with many different international organizations, including UN Women, and has a mission of promoting the use of ICTs by women and girls for gender equality and sustainable development.
+Women of Uganda Network (WOUGNET):20

+This organization partners with many different international organizations, including UN Women, and has a mission of promoting the use of ICTs by women and girls for gender equality and sustainable development.

-Malaysian National inclusive Open Educational Resources (iOER) policy:20 The long-term vision of this policy is to ensure the adoption of inclusive Open Educational Resources (iOER) by Malaysian Higher Learning Institutions (HLIs) to provide quality education access to all learners, in particular persons with disabilities.
+Malaysian National inclusive Open Educational Resources (iOER) policy:21

+The long-term vision of this policy is to ensure the adoption of inclusive Open Educational Resources (iOER) by Malaysian Higher Learning Institutions (Hlls) to provide quality education access to all learners, in particular persons with disabilities.
 The policy envisions that iOER will be used effectively in education to enable all learners to learn according to their individual learning preferences as well as learning styles, and to promote the long-term inclusion into wider society of learners with disabilities, particularly through enhancing their social inclusion and employment opportunities.

-Mada ICT-AID Competency Framework OER Hub (Qatar)21 and Qatar National E-accessibility Policy:22 Qatar's National E-accessibility Policy addresses digital accessibility for people with disabilities, and the elderly, across many sectors of society, including accessing learning materials.
+Mada ICT-AID Competency Framework OER Hub (the State of Qatar)22 and the State of Qatar National E-accessibility Policy:23 the State of Qatar's National E-accessibility Policy addresses digital accessibility for people with disabilities, and the elderly, across many sectors of society, including accessing learning materials.
 In addition, as part of the government's endeavors to enable equal opportunity for all to access education, and to foster lifelong learning by harnessing the power of ICT and the potential of OER, the government Mada Center launched the Mada ICT-AID Competency Framework OER Hub.
 It is a portal hosted by OER Commons where accessible open resources (in Arabic and English) are aggregated, curated and managed.
 It also includes OER development tools, and practices that are aligned with the ICT-AID Competency Framework.
 The Hub also supports the activities of expert groups.